unlock-protocol/docs/docs/basics/new-to-web3/what-is-a-smart-contract.md

 **Speed, efficiency and accuracy**

 Once a condition is met, a smart contract transaction is executed immediately.
 This speeds up the execution process, which saves time and speeds decision making.
-Also, since there’s never any manual processes, it improves consistency as well.
+Also, since there are no manual processes, smart contracts ensure consistency as well.

 **Trust, Security and Privacy**